 \begin{IEEEproof} The proof is to show that a special case of GPA is NP-hard.
 Let $M=1$.
 Also, let $a_{i}=1$ and $d_{i}=n$, that is device's $i$ packet arrived at the beginning of the frame and is due at its end.
 Let us assume that $\upper{e}_i$ is large enough so that device $i$ cannot deplete its energy.
 Device $i$ is transmitting with fixed power $p_{ij}$ such that $\sum_{j=1}^np_{ij}\leqslant\upper{e}_i$.
 Denote by $G_{ij}\coloneq\lg(1+p_{ij}g_{ij})$.

-Under this restriction, we prove that GPA is NP-hard by reduction from maximum independent set (MIS) problem in graph theory.
+Under this restriction, we prove that GPA is NP-hard using a reduction from the maximum independent set (MIS) problem in graph theory.
 MIS is defined~\cite{Garey:1979} as follows: given a graph and a positive integer $\zeta$.
-Is there an independent set in the graph of size $\zeta$ or more? \textit{An independent set is a set of vertexes that do not share any edge.} On the other hand, the restricted version of GPA can be recasted as: given the coefficients $G_{ij}$ and the size of the packets $L_i$, is there a scheduling of more than $\sigma$ devices, denoted by the set $\mathbb{O}$, such that a slot is used by at most one device and $\sum_{j\in\mathbb{O}}G_{ij}\geqslant L_i?$
+Is there an independent set in the graph of size $\zeta$ or more? \textit{An independent set is a set of vertexes that do not share any edge.} On the other hand, the restricted version of GPA can be recast as: given the coefficients $G_{ij}$ and the size of the packets $L_i$, is there a scheduling of more than $\sigma$ devices, denoted by the set $\mathbb{O}$, such that a slot is used by at most one device and $\sum_{j\in\mathbb{O}}G_{ij}\geqslant L_i?$

-Given an instance of MIS, we create an instance of GPA in polynomial-time as follows: the vertexes are the devices and the edges are the slots.
+Given an instance of MIS, we create an instance of GPA in polynomial time as follows: the vertexes are the devices and the edges are the slots.
 The edges are numbered as $1,2,\ldots,n$.
 There is an edge between two devices if and only if one of them can be served at that slot.
 Let $\mathbb{O}_i$ be the set of slots that device $i$ can be served at.
 Let $L_i\coloneq|\mathbb{O}_i|$ for each device $i$ and set $\zeta=\sigma$.
-The coefficients $G_{ie}$ for device $i$ and slot $e$ is given by:
+The coefficients $G_{ie}$ for device $i$ and slot $e$ are given by:

-This reduction is clearly done in polynomial-time.
-Now it remains to prove that: ``there are more than $\zeta$ served devices, denoted by the set $\mathbb{O}$, such that a slot is used by at most one device and $\sum_{j\in\mathbb{O}}G_{ij}\geqslant L_i$'' if and only if ``there is independent set in the graph of size $\zeta$ or more''.
+This reduction is clearly done in polynomial time.
+Now it remains to prove that: there are more than $\zeta$ served devices, denoted by the set $\mathbb{O}$, such that a slot is used by at most one device and $\sum_{j\in\mathbb{O}}G_{ij}\geqslant L_i$ if and only if there is an independent set in the graph of size $\zeta$ or more.

 On the one hand, assume that we have an independent set in the graph of size $\zeta$ or more.
 By setting $x_{ie}=1$ for all $i$ in the independent set and $e\in\mathbb{O}_i$, we have more than $\zeta$ devices served.
 Further, since we have an independent set, it is true that the served devices are not overlapping with one another.